build2/build2-toolchain/doc/packaging-initial-review-checklist.md

+**NOTE**: this review is in progress and a comment with the outcome will be added once it's complete.

 **NOTE**: the items in this checklist should only be checked off by the person doing the review.
 The author of the package may indicate the completion of any outstanding items in comments.

 - [ ] Repository in the [build2-packaging organization][build2-packaging] if third-party package.